Please review our updated step-by-step guide and timeline for Penn's 2021 Marshall application process!

-In addition to demonstrating wide-ranging academic excellence and a cumulative undergraduate GPA of at least 3.70 (preferably 3.80 or above by Summer 2019), the most successful candidates have demonstrated initiative and commitment to larger issues such as service, research, and engagement in efforts to serve humanity both on and beyond campus.
-At the time of application applicants must have a clearly articulated reason for studying at Oxford including a solid understanding of the specific Oxford graduate degree(s) they seek.
-The key Rhodes qualities are academic excellence through a cumulative GPA of at least 3.70, mastery in a skill or area that normally involves teamwork (such as sports, music, debate, dance, theatre, artistic pursuits, or other endeavors), unselfishness and a demonstrated commitment to helping the less fortunate, and the moral character required to become a leader in your field.
+In addition to demonstrating wide-ranging academic excellence and a cumulative undergraduate GPA at the institution where you will receive or have received your Bachelor's degree of at least 3.70, the most successful candidates have demonstrated initiative and commitment to larger issues such as service, research, and engagement in efforts to serve humanity both on and beyond campus.
+Additionally, candidates should have a clearly articulated reason for studying in the UK, a solid understanding of the research they will conduct in a specific graduate program, and a plan for how they will use their studies in the UK as a springboard for their future career and an opportunity to promote ongoing professional connections between the US and the UK.

 Penn’s Application Process

 The Marshall Scholarship accepts nominations from institutions – students may not apply independently.
 To apply for Penn’s endorsement, you must complete the following steps by Penn’s Internal Deadline of August 1, 2021, 4:00pm.

 - Candidates should indicate their intent to apply for endorsement for the Marshall Scholarship (as well as the Rhodes Scholarship, if relevant) as soon as possible by completing the Request for University of Pennsylvania Endorsement Form.
 Candidates will then be assigned a Fellowship Advisor who will help the candidate clarify goals, values, and purposes, assist with application details, and draft the letter of endorsement on behalf of the University.
 Candidates requesting endorsement after July 1 must contact Dr. Wallace Genser at email@example.com to request consideration for University of Pennsylvania endorsement.